heidihendry/camelot/doc/library.rst

 ::
     flagged:true !species:*

-Want more filters, here's our handy list: http://bit.ly/camelot-library-filters
+Want more filters, here's our list: http://bit.ly/camelot-library-filters
 (It's a work in progress)